Submissions to our journal consist of the following components:

 Instead, include those data as supplementary material or deposit the data in a publicly available database.

 Personal communication data should be supported by a letter from the relevant authors.
 It should not include in the references.

-References are published in the end of manuscript and order should be maintained as per text reference number in the bracket (citations).
+References are published at the end of the manuscript and the order should be maintained as per the text reference number in the bracket (citations).

 Do not include citations in abstracts or author summaries.